react-navigation/react-navigation.github.io/versioned_docs/version-7.x/auth-flow.md

 :::warning

-This option is experimental and may change in a minor release.
+This API is experimental and may change in a minor release.

 :::